agarnitin86/Data-Science-Interview-Preparation/eda.md

 1. Add additional variables to the chart using columns
 1. Using FacetGrid

+## Some basic EDA steps
+- Identifying bad and anamoulous data
+- Identifying not usefule data - duplicate data, 0 variance features, identifier fields
+- Identifying features with only 25-30% data
+- Look at the data types if they are correct
+- Check for duplicates

 ## Common Analytics Functions

 First_value, last_value, nth_value, lead, lag, rank, dense_rank, cume_dist, percent_value